JesseAidenBolton/JesseAidenBolton/README.md

 I'm a software developer based in Melbourne, Australia.
 Passionate about building beautiful, performant, and accessible applications, I bring a unique blend of creativity and technical precision to the world of software development.

-👨‍💻 I specialize in front-end development with a keen eye for user-centric design.
+👨‍💻 I specialize in Full-stack development with a keen eye for user-centric design.
 🌐 Currently diving deep into modern JavaScript frameworks and exploring full-stack capabilities.
 ✍️ I share insights and write articles about my development journey on [DEV.to](https://dev.to/jesseaidenbolton).
 ⚡ Fun fact: I started my career journey in character animation before fully embracing the code that powers the visuals.